EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-vserver/vpn-vserver.md

 <b>intranetIP</b>
 The network ID for the range of intranet IP addresses or individual intranet IP addresses to be bound to the virtual server.

+<b>netmask</b>
+A range of IP addresses in an address pool, bound to a virtual server.
+When users log on, NetScaler Gateway assigns an IP address from the pool.

+<b>intranetIP6</b>
+The network id for the range of intranet IP6 addresses or individual intranet ip to be bound to the vserver.

+<b>numaddr</b>
+A range of IP addresses in an address pool, bound to a virtual server.
+When users log on, Access Gateway assigns an IP address from the pool.
+Minimum value: 1

 <b>staServer</b>
 Web address of the Secure Ticket Authority (STA) server, in the following format: 'http(s)://FQDN/URLPATH'

+<b>staAddressType</b>
+Type of the STA server address(ipv4/v6).
+Possible values: IPV4, IPV6

 <b>appController</b>
 App Controller server, in the format 'http(s)://IP/FQDN'